Apartment Landlord Training

 Chief Duyck has a Bachelor of Science Degree in Fire Business Administration and an Associate Degree in Fire Science.
-He holds numerous certifications in emergency operations and is an Oregon-certified paramedic.
-He will complete the National Fire Academy Executive Fire Officer Program in 2014.
+He holds numerous certifications in emergency operations and is an Oregon-certified Paramedic.
+He has been designated as a Center for Public Safety Excellence Chief Fire Officer (CFO) and will complete the National Fire Academy Executive Fire Officer Program in 2014.

 Outside the District

-In addition to serving as Vice-President of the Western Fire Chiefs Association, he is Vice Chair of Oregon’s State Interoperability Executive Council, and Chair of the International Association of Fire Chiefs Sustainability Committee.
+In addition to being elected President of the Western Fire Chiefs Association in August 2014, he serves as Vice Chair of Oregon’s State Interoperability Executive Council, and Chair of the International Association of Fire Chiefs Sustainability Committee.
 Chief Duyck is also involved in local, state, and national initiatives addressing emergency communications dispatch, interoperability, mobile healthcare, fire service innovation and technology, intergovernmental affairs, government efficiency and economic development.